vcon-dev/draft-ietf-vcon-privacy-primer/draft-james-privacy-primer-vcon.md

 ### Sensitive Data

-An important subset of PII to consider in designing data privacy practices is so-called “sensitive data” which is subject to a higher standard of protection and requires additional privacy and security limitations to safeguard its collection, use and disclosure.
+An important subset of PII to consider in designing data privacy practices is so-called "sensitive data" which is subject to a higher standard of protection and requires additional privacy and security limitations to safeguard its collection, use and disclosure.
 For example, it may require an opt-in consent for data collection and processing.
-In various jurisdictions sensitive information may may now or in the near future (with regard to current bills, such as the American Privacy Rights Act) include the following:
+In various jurisdictions sensitive information may include the following:

 - Government-issued identifiers.
 - Physical or mental health information.
 - Genetic data.
 - Financial data.
-- Biometric information, including faceprints and voiceprints used for identity recognition or verification.
+- Biometric information.
-- Precise geolocation data (information on a customer’s location within a 1,850-foot radius around the consumer, as defined by California Consumer Privacy Rights Act).
+- Precise geolocation data (information on a customer’s location within a 1,850-foot radius around the consumer).
 - Certain communications data – an individual's private communications, such as voicemails, emails, texts, direct messages or mail, or information identifying the parties to such communications, information contained in telephone bills, voice communications, and any information that pertains to the transmission of voice communications, including numbers called, numbers from which calls were placed, the time calls were made, call duration and location information of the parties to the call, unless the covered entity is an intended recipient of the communication.
 Communications with businesses may be awarded less protection.
 - Log-in credentials – a customer’s account log-in, password, or credentials allowing access to an account.
 - Citizenship and immigration status.
 - Sexual behavior.